h1gro/squaresolver/README.md

 <p align="left">Programm is solving a square equation with coefficients, that user enters.</p>

 <h3 align="left">Features:</h3>
-<p align="left">Code is able to discover wrong coefficients from user and request new coefficients.
+<p align="left"> - Code is able to discover wrong coefficients from user and request new coefficients.

 <p align="left">Code is able to check himself for a mistake by tests, that user can add to tests.txt.